tedkotz/cards60/Readme.md

 7. Triple
 8. 2 Pairs
 9. Pair
-10. No Pairs
+10. No Pairs, High card

 #### Betting
 A forced blind bet is
+often played before
-played before dealing to
+dealing to start the
-start the winnings pot.
+winnings pot.
+Either a
+fixed ante from all
+players or the first 2
+players must make a
+small and big blind bet
+that will be called in
+the first betting round
+after dealing.

+A limit maybe be placed
+on how much of an open
+or raise a player can
+do in a single round.

 For each round of betting,
 Before the first bet you